numpy/numpy/doc/source/reference/c-api/array.rst

     *descr* can be cast safely to a data-type whose type_number is *totype*.
 The return value is 0 on success or -1 on failure.

-.. c:function:: int PyArray_TypeNumFromName( \
-        char const *str)

-   Given a string return the type-number for the data-type with that string as the type-object name.
-   Returns ``NPY_NOTYPE`` without setting an error if no type can be found.
-   Only works for user-defined data-types.

 Special functions for NPY_OBJECT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~